 If you run into any issues that can’t be solved using the troubleshooting section, join the Duckietown community on StackOverflow and Slack following the instructions below and search for previous solutions.

 You can join the Duckietown community on Slack at this link.
-There you can request an invitation to the Duckietown Stack Overflow team.

 I mistakenly set a wrong/unwanted username or password.
 How can I update the credentials?